You are here

 The judge can change the amount of the rehabilitative alimony payments if there has been a “material change of circumstances” during the rehabilitative period.
 “Material change of circumstances” means something very important in either spouse’s situation has changed.
 For example:

-• One of the spouses loses his or her job.
+• One of the spouses loses their job.

 • One of the spouses’ pay changes a lot.